Our furniture is made by craftsmen whose aim is to produce gorgeous numbers which we'd be happy to have in our own homes.

 Unlike a shiny new computer all timber moves from season to season because of changes in atmospheric temperature and humidity.
 This occasionally may make drawer movement a little stiff.
 To get those babies running nice and smoothly again simply rub a little candle wax on the drawer runners.
 Easy.

 Most of our fabrics are woven from natural fibres and colours may differ ever so slightly from one batch to another.
 This is normal and part of what makes them unique and lovely.
 Rest assured though that all our suppliers carry our ongoing visual checks to ensure that nothing too extreme gets through the net.
 Our fabrics will sustain normal wear and tear.
-For stubborn stains or dirt, we recommend you have them professionally cleaned by a certified company who will come to your house - unless you have a removable cover and can pop to the dry cleaner.
+For any stains or dirt, we recommend you have them professionally cleaned by a certified company who will come to your house - unless you have a removable cover and can pop to the dry cleaner.
 They will see the symbol which will tell them which chemical wash and method to use.
 The little bar under the circle reminds them that our products need to be treated with a milder process (than standard) to stop any pesky shrinkage.
 All our lovely upholstered products conform to the very strict UK standards for domestic fire retardancy.
 One thing worth noting is that viscose (which is in some of our linen fabrics due to domestic UK fire regulations) is a totally natural material originating from plants and trees.

 Although our No Flip mattresses do not need to be flipped over every few months, they should be "rotated" every few weeks so that the head end becomes the foot end.
 This is especially important in the first few weeks of use when the snug top layer begins to settle.
 Failure to do this could result in uneven dips appearing.
 Please note though that our mattresses do contain lovely natural fillings like wool which, like a good pair of shoes, will slightly alter to fit the contours of your body where you have been lying on it.
 This process is known as natural settlement and is entirely normal.
 Because we are obsessed with offering amazing products which will make you happy our Perfect Mattress has a layer of supportive man-made fibre just above the springs to encourage all the natural layers above to bounce back after use.
 That way you get all the support you need without compromising the breathability provided by all that lovely, natural goodness.
 We really hope you will enjoy this obsessive attention to detail and that you will enjoy your mattress for years to come.